raoz/jetgpio-sys/README.md

 Clang is required in the compilation process.

+Version 0.2.2 corresponds to JETGPIO v1.2, which is the last version of JETGPIO that does not require a kernel module.

 ## Limitations

 At run-time, root access is required in standard configurations, to be able to directly access the memory that controls the GPIO.
 Only Linux is supported by this crate.